arotinco1988/se_project_spots/README.md

 # Triple Ten Spots Project

-This is the third project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief from Figma layouts
+This is the fifth project of the Software Engineering program at TripleTen.
+It was created using HTML, CSS and Javascript, based on the design brief from Figma layouts

 ## Project features/description